 Hard skills are those that are required to complete the job in question.
 If there are any talents that the candidate must be fully versed in before they come into the office, these should be considered hard skills.
 Soft skills are those that are preferred but not required.
 This might include a willingness to work late a few days a week or to take on flexible jobs as needed.

-When you set up your screening system, make sure that you measure candidates on each of these skill sets separately:
+When you set up your screening system, make sure that you measure candidates for each of these skill sets separately:

 - Hard skills: If they do not have one of the hard skills required, remove them from the candidate list